 Realistic violence (sort of) and lock-jawed humorlessness were the trademarks of The Executioner.
 Don Pendleton took Mack Bolan and his bloody mission very seriously indeed, and why not?
 The series made him rich beyond the dreams of, if not avarice, then at least beyond the dreams of the average hack chained to the dreary treadmill of paperback original production.

 In the wake of The Executioner, heavily-armed, hard-nosed, high body count paperback vigilantes were suddenly everywhere, like ants at a picnic.
-Most of them were ultra-violent, rigidly formulaic, and politically reactionary (as befitted the sour 70’s, which was to the swinging 60’s what a cheap-vodka hangover is to the previous night’s wild party).
+Most of them were ultra-violent, rigidly formulaic, and politically reactionary (as befitted the sour 70’s, which were to the swinging 60’s what a cheap-vodka hangover is to the previous night’s wild party).
 As writing if not as sociology, they were almost all really, really bad.
 These books came in all varieties, from science fiction to western to gritty urban, and featured a plethora of action types.
 There were hardboiled dicks, renegade cops, martial arts masters, stoic mercenaries, steely seductresses, pseudo James Bonds, and so on and so on.
 There was even one series (The Inquisitor) whose hero was the Pope’s personal hit man.
 Ahead of its time, I would say.

 Early on, The Destroyer leaped headlong into this seething porcelain pool and very quickly rose to the top of the bowl, a position it has maintained for the better part of five decades.
 Most of these series took up their spinner-rack space for a few months or a few years and then discretely sank without a ripple, but improbably, like a treatment resistant fungus, The Destroyer is still around, persisting even after the deaths of its original creators.
 In January of this year, the 152nd (!) installment, Continental Divide, appeared.